Generative Causal Inference: Application

 In this section we provide empirical examples and compare our approach with various alternatives.
-Specifically, we compare our method with generalized random forests \cite{athey2019,wager2018} and more traditional propensity score-based methods \cite{imbens2015}.
+Specifically, we compare our method with generalized random forests \cite{athey2019generalized,wager2018estimation} and more traditional propensity score-based methods \cite{imbens2015causal}.
 Our synthetic data in generated using heterogeneous treatment effects and nonlinear conditional expectation function (response surface) and a sample size $n$ of 1000.
-We use a three-dimensional $(p=3)$ covariate with all three components drawn from standard normal distribution
+We use a three-dimensional $(p=3)$ covariate with all three components drawn from standard normal distribution The data generating process is given by

 Figure \ref{fig:hist-synthetic} below shows the histograms of generated $y$, $\mu$, and $\tau$.
 Notice, that we standardized $\tau$ to be of mean zero and variance of one.

 We calculate three metrics to evaluate and benchmark our method.
 We consider the average treatment effect (ATE) calculated from the sample and compute mean squared error (MSE) as well as coverage and average interval length.
 Further, we consider conditional average treatment effect (CATE), averaged over the sample.